Switch to ADA Accessible Theme

 ** Regarding facing a DUI with a BAC of 0.20 or greater, you face a mandatory jail sentence of at least ten days.
 Although the judge cannot suspend this jail sentence, he or she can utilize sentencing alternatives rather than require that you serve straight jail time in the county jail.
 Sentencing alternatives in Colorado can include in-home detention, work release, day reporting, or weekend work programs depending on the County.

-You Will Be Required To Have An Ignition Interlock Device If:
+You Will be Required to Have an Ignition Interlock Device if:

 You were Arrested for Driving Under the Influence on or after January 1, 2023